-Potatoes are good on their own with a little salt and pepper, but it’s adding butter and liquid that take mashed potatoes to ethereal goodness.
+Potatoes are good on their own with just a little salt and pepper.
+It’s adding butter and liquid that take mashed potatoes to ethereal goodness.

-TIP#7: Butter should be soft, but still hold its shape.
+TIP 7: Butter should be soft, but still hold its shape.
 Let it sit out on the counter while the potatoes are cooking and drying.

-TIP#8: Any liquids, milk, half~and~half, cream or potato water, should be HOT.
-Heat the liquid in a small saucepan before adding to the potatoes.
-You can also heat in a microwave.
+TIP 8: Any liquids, milk, half~and~half, cream or potato water, should be very WARM.
+Heat the liquid in a small saucepan before adding it to the potatoes.
+You can also heat it in the microwave.

 Seasoning the Mashed Potatoes

-Potatoes must be seasoned to taste really good.
-Add kosher or sea salt, pinches at a time, until the mashed potatoes are seasoned to your taste.
+Salt – Potatoes must be seasoned to taste really good.
+Add kosher or sea salt, pinches at a time until the mashed potatoes are seasoned to your taste.
 Stir between each addition of salt.